InheTanugit/E-Cart-shopping-backend/README.md

-An E-cart shopping app built with MERN stack, and utilizes third party API's.
+An E-cart shopping app built with MERN stack, and MVC architechture.
 This application enable three main different flows or implementations:

 1. Buyers browse the store categories, products and brands
 2. Sellers or Merchants manage their own brand component